Sustainable Development Goal 14: Capacity-enhancing fishery subsidies

 Capacity-enhancing subsidies have been provided to developing countries in order to make them more competitive with large fishing nations.
 But if these subsidies result in overfishing, undermining the ecological resilience of the resource, there will be no long-term benefits to the communities.
 Capacity-enhancing subsidies can only solve immediate poverty conditions for the moment.
 Monitoring of the impact of the subsidies is necessary to ensure that overfishing is not occurring.
 Also, strict agreements between countries are required since marine ecosystems cross national boundaries.
 The World Trade Organization is dedicated to implementing Target 6 of SDG 14 ("End subsidies contributing to overfishing") and discontinue fishery subsidies.
 The basis for this is that over 93 percent of the global fisheries stocks are already fully exploited.
+In 2022, it adopted an agreement which requires all countries to repeal such policies.

 Impacts of COVID-19 pandemic

-The COVID-19 pandemic in 2020 had a positive impact on oceans since the human activity was lower and presented an opportunity for a sustainable recovery path.

-Furthermore, the COVID-19 pandemic has exacerbated the usage of single use plastics such as masks, sanitizer containers, gloves, and much more, in many places world-wide, specifically within Africa.
+The COVID-19 pandemic has exacerbated the usage of single use plastics such as masks, sanitizer containers, gloves, and much more, in many places world-wide, specifically within Africa.
 It is estimated that 12 billion single-used face masks are being thrown out monthly which poses a large threat to human health and the surrounding environment, due to informal waste management in many African countries.

+Harnessing the potential of the ocean, by developing sustainable blue economies can build prosperity and improve the lives of all, including the most disenfranchised and marginalised communities.
+SDG 14 receives the least amount of long-term funding of any of the SDGs.
+Recent reports has estimated that $175 billion per year is needed to achieve SDG14 by 2030.
+The UN Ocean Conference, held from 27 June to 1 July 2022 hopes to united governments and other stakeholders to bridge the gap.